wegnerce/taxomias/README.md

   * ftp://ftp.ncbi.nih.gov/pub/taxonomy/accession2taxid/prot.accession2taxid.gz
   * ftp://ftp.ncbi.nih.gov/genomes/ASSEMBLY_REPORTS/assembly_summary_refseq.txt

-  taxdmp.zip contains a bunch of files, we only need two of them: paths.dmp and nodes.dmp, which hold the whole NCBI taxonomy. prot.accession2taxid.gz includes accession version number mappings for all protein sequences deposited in NCBI nr, and assembly_summary_refseq.txt is a list of all deposited and annotated genomes in NCBI including respective taxonomic identifiiers.
+  taxdmp.zip contains a bunch of files, we only need two of them: __paths.dmp__ and __nodes.dmp__, which hold the whole NCBI taxonomy. __prot.accession2taxid.gz__ includes accession version number mappings for all protein sequences deposited in NCBI nr, and __assembly_summary_refseq.txt__ is a list of all deposited and annotated genomes in NCBI including respective taxonomic identifiiers.

 3. The heart of taxomias will be a cross-mapped NCBI taxonomy database stored in a sqlite3 database.
    To setup our database execute the following commands on the command-line.
 Taxomias expects the NCBI taxonomy to be in the same directory.
-   NOTE: The import of the accession version number mappings takes a while - be patient.
+   __NOTE:__ The import of the accession version number mappings takes a while - be patient.

   ``` shell
   sqlite3 ncbi_taxonomy.db